Asocks-proxy/API/PHP/README.md

 ### Configuration

-Set your Asocks API key in the script:
+Set your Asocks API key in the script (located in Asocks API menu):

 ```
 $apiKey = 'your-api-key-here';